jjohnson5253/ski-reservation-bot/README.txt

 Usage

--Run src/main.py [email] [password] with from top directory of project with python3 -Use email and password for the Ikon account to make reservations on -Change the email used in the email alerts to whatever email you want -Use the python scripts under sql/ to add or remove dates you want to automatically reserve
+-Run src/main.py [email] [password] with from top directory of project with python3 -Use the python scripts under sql/ to add or remove dates you want to automatically reserve

 Installation